American Enlightenment: Republicanism and liberalism

-American republicanism emphasized consent of the governed, riddance of the aristocracy, and resistance towards corruption.
-It represented the convergence of classical republicanism and English republicanism (of 17th century Commonwealth men and 18th century English Country Whigs).
+American republicanism emphasized consent of the governed, dismantling of the aristocracy and all inherited political power, and intolerance towards corruption.
+It represented the convergence of classical republicanism and English republicanism of 17th century Commonwealth men and 18th century English Country Whigs.

-In the decades before the American Revolution (1776), the intellectual and political leaders of the colonies studied history intently, looking for guides or models for good (and bad) government.
+In the decades before the American independence (1776), the intellectual and political leaders of the colonies studied history intently, looking for guides or models for good (and bad) government.
 They especially followed the development of republican ideas in England.
 Pocock explains the intellectual sources in the United States:

 The Whig canon and the neo-Harringtonians, John Milton, James Harrington and Sidney, Trenchard, Gordon and Bolingbroke, together with the Greek, Roman, and Renaissance masters of the tradition as far as Montesquieu, formed the authoritative literature of this culture; and its values and concepts were those with which we have grown familiar: a civic and patriot ideal in which the personality was founded on property, perfected in citizenship but perpetually threatened by corruption; government figuring paradoxically as the principal source of corruption and operating through such means as patronage, faction, standing armies (opposed to the ideal of the militia), established churches (opposed to the Puritan and deist modes of American religion) and the promotion of a monied interest—though the formulation of this last concept was somewhat hindered by the keen desire for readily available paper credit common in colonies of settlement.
 A neoclassical politics provided both the ethos of the elites and the rhetoric of the upwardly mobile, and accounts for the singular cultural and intellectual homogeneity of the Founding Fathers and their generation.